thedevsaddam/govalidator/doc/NESTED_STRUCT.md

-### Validate JSON body into a embedded Struct with slice
+### Validate JSON body with nested struct and slice

 ```go